November 08, 2013

 In Massachusetts v.
 EPA (2007), the Supreme Court held that greenhouse gases (GHGs) constitute air pollutants that can be regulated under the Clean Air Act (CAA).
 The Court further found that the Administrator of the Environmental Protection Agency (EPA) must determine whether GHG emissions from new motor vehicles “cause or contribute to air pollution which may reasonably be anticipated to endanger public health or welfare.”

 In response to the Supreme Court decision, in December 2009, EPA issued two final findings regarding the applicability of the CAA to GHGs.
 The first finding was that current and projected concentrations of six key greenhouse gases (carbon dioxide, methane, nitrous oxide, hydrofluorcarbons, perfluorocarbons and sulfur hexafluoride) in the atmosphere threaten the public health and welfare of current and future generations.
 This is referred to as the “endangerment” finding.
-This finding has been appealed to the U.S. Court of Appeals for the D.C.
-Circuit (D.C.
-Circuit).
 The second finding was that the combined emissions of GHGs from new motor vehicles and motor vehicle engines contribute to the atmospheric concentrations of key GHGs and hence to the threat of climate change.
 This is referred to as the “cause or contribute” finding.
-This finding also has been appealed.
 Standing alone, these findings do not impose any requirements on industry.
 However, they are a prerequisite to final GHG standards for light-duty vehicles and are the predicate for additional GHG regulation of stationary sources.

 In March 2010, EPA reaffirmed the Johnson Memo and established January 2, 2011 (the effective date of the light-duty vehicle standards) as the date that GHG requirements of the vehicle rule would trigger CAA permitting requirements for stationary sources.